anapremovic/Fitbit/README.md

 > The dashboard is built for business analysts working for the manufacturer of FitBits.
 Participants of said study above are also able to view the dashboard.

 Furthermore, all participants in this study are said to live in Chicago hence why some other weather data is retrieved from Chicago on the same dates the study was conducted.

+Lastly, our project structure before we started the dashboard contained the individual functions for each bullet point in a folder labelled *part1-4*.
+However, we do not have that folder anymore as it has been integrated into our dashboard.
+The folder contained visualizations of physical activity metrics between users, verifications and correlations of multiple sets of data to find a certain conclusion, and relationships between two sets of data to name a few.

 ### Built With
 [![Python][Python.org]][Python-url]